itlezy/eMule/README.md

 The focus here is to maximise throughput for broadband users, to optimize seeding.
 The focus is as well to introduce the least amount of changes to preserve the original quality and stability of the client.

+## Installation
+Just get che zip from the release and replace your current executable.
+Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

+Download the latest release from https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband

+### Optimal Settings
+Really the one reccomendation would be to set capacity and *upload limit*, plus a limit of max connections.
+Other settings as you please.
+Be fair about it, the purpose is to maximise seeding, so be generous with your bandwidth.

+![2022-06-14 14_05_11-Window](https://user-images.githubusercontent.com/24484050/173573013-6a76d50f-f168-4a81-83c7-888ee3de6b6a.png)

+### Configuration
+Max upload slots are configurable from ini file.
+Just launch the exe once, close it, and then edit

+`%LOCALAPPDATA%\eMule\config\preferences.ini`

+The key to edit is the following `MaxUpClientsAllowed=8`

+You can adjust this limit according to your bandwitdh and I/O preferences, suggested ranges are 5, 8, 12, 24, 36

+## IP 2 Country
+As some other minor change to the upload list, the IP 2 Country is being added back.
+At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`

 ## Building
 Please see this repo for build instructions and scripts if you are interested in performing a build [eMule-build](https://github.com/itlezy/eMule-build)
 Enjoy and contribute!

-## Optimal Settings
-Really the one reccomendation would be to set capacity and upload limit, plus a limit of max connections.
-Other settings as you please.
-Be fair about it, the purpose is to maximise seeding, so be generous with your bandwidth.

-![2022-06-14 14_05_11-Window](https://user-images.githubusercontent.com/24484050/173573013-6a76d50f-f168-4a81-83c7-888ee3de6b6a.png)

 ## Summary of changes
 ### opcodes